sonic-net/SONiC/doc/MSTP/MSTP.md

 1. Support clear commands as mentioned in Configuration section

-1. Support disable commands as mentioned in Configuration section

 # Architecture Design
 Following diagram explains the architectural design and linkages for MSTP.
 MSTP uses multiple existing SONiC containers, configuration details of each is mentioned below as well.